gwijthoff/CDH507/README.md

-Course page for CDH 507 / HUM 507: Data in the Humanities, first offered Spring 2024.
+Course website for the latest iteration (Spring 2026) of CDH 507 / HUM 507: Data in the Humanities.
 Built using the Hugo static site generator.

+Earlier iterations of the CDH 507 course website, when forked from this repository, can be found at https://github.com/Princeton-CDH/CDH507_Spring24 etc.

 If you would like to contribute to a page on this site, please edit the markdown files in the [`📁 content`](https://github.com/gwijthoff/CDH507/tree/main/content) directory and submit a pull request.